R4ND3LL/EntityFrameworkRuler/README.md

 ### Entity Configuration Splitting:
 The [ef dbcontext scaffold](https://learn.microsoft.com/en-us/ef/core/managing-schemas/scaffolding/?tabs=dotnet-core-cli) command does not natively support splitting entity type configurations into separate files.
 Instead, all type configurations are stored in the same file as the context.

-With EF7, [EntityFrameworkRuler.Design](https://www.nuget.org/packages/EntityFrameworkRuler.Design/) can split configurations for you.
+With EF Core 7 and later, [EntityFrameworkRuler.Design](https://www.nuget.org/packages/EntityFrameworkRuler.Design/) can split configurations for you.

 Just enable "SplitEntityTypeConfigurations" in the rule file (at the root level).